mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 ### Configuring BUS/SCS Gateway

-To configure the gateway using PaperUI: go to *Inbox > "+" > OpenWebNet > click `ADD MANUALLY`* and then select `OpenWebNet BUS Gateway` device, with this configuration:
+To add a gateway manually using PaperUI: go to *Inbox > "+" > OpenWebNet > click `ADD MANUALLY`* and then select `OpenWebNet BUS Gateway` device.

+Parameters for configuration:

 - `host` : IP address / hostname of the BUS/SCS gateway (*mandatory*)
    - Example: `192.168.1.35`
 - `port` : port (*optional*, default: `20000`)
-- `passwd` : gateway password (*optional*)
+- `passwd` : gateway password (*required* for gateways that have a passwrod set.
+Default: `12345`)
-   - Example: `abcde`
+   - Example: `abcde` or `12345`
    - if the BUS/SCS gateway is configured to accept connections from the openHAB computer IP address, no password should be required
+   - in all other cases, a passwrod must be set.
+This includes  gateways that have been discovered and added from Inbox that without a password settings will not become ONLINE
+- `discoveryByActivation` : **=EXPERIMENTAL=** discover BUS devices when they are activated also when a device scan is not active (*optional*, default: `false`)

 Alternatively the BUS/SCS Gateway thing can be configured using the `.things` file, see `openwebnet.things` example [below](#full-example).

-**HELP NEEDED!!!**
-Start a gateway discovery, and then send your (DEBUG-level) log file to the openHAB Community OpenWebNet thread to see if UPnP discovery is supported by your BTicino IP gateway.

 ### Configuring Wireless (ZigBee) USB Dongle